joyrider3774/Playdate_Api_SDL2/README.md

 - Network/HTTP — not present

 # how to
-1. place your playdate game's unaltered source code files inside src/srcgame
+1. place your playdate game's unaltered source code files inside src/srcgame (so the contents of your "src" folder)
-2. place your playdate game's Source directory (containing assets) inside Source + make sure it contains a pdxinfo file with a bundleID set (it's used to determine unique save folder)
+2. place your playdate game's Source directory (containing assets) inside Source (so the contents of your "Source" folder) + make sure it contains a pdxinfo file with a bundleID set (it's used to determine unique save folder)
 3. OPTIONALLY (fnt loading is now supported, ttf no longer required): Convert fonts (fnt+png) files to TTF files: by using [bitsnpicas](https://github.com/kreativekorp/bitsnpicas) to export to BDF file, then open BDF file in [fontforge studio](https://fontforge.org/en-US/) and export to ttf.